Stefan Lazarević: Period of peace

-He was an author, and his main works include Slovo ljubve (A Homage to Love) which he dedicated to his brother Vuk, and Natpis na mramornom stubu na Kosovo (Inscription on the Marble Pillar at Kosovo).
+He was an author, and his main works include Slovo ljubve (A Homage to Love), which he dedicated to his brother Vuk, and Natpis na mramornom stubu na Kosovo (Inscription on the Marble Pillar at Kosovo).

 Some works he wrote during his reign have been preserved.
-During his reign, a rich transcribing activity – The Transcription School of Resava – was developed in his foundation, the Manasija Monastery.
-More Christian works and capital works of an ancient civilization were transcribed there than in all times preceding the Despot's rule.
+During his reign, a rich transcribing activity – the transcription School of Resava – was founded at the Manasija monastery.
+More Christian works, and classical works, were transcribed there than in all times preceding the despot's rule.

 The remains of Stefan's Castle in the northwestern part of the Upper Town of Belgrade Fortress, which was destroyed during Great Turkish War 1688–1690.
 The citadel or inner town was first designed as a Byzantium fortress in the twelfth century.
 It was rebuilt during the rule of despot Stefan Lazarevic during the period between 1404 and 1427.

-During the short time the life of the founder and monastery coincided (1407–27), so much was achieved in Resava that it remained an important and outstanding monument in the history of Serbian and Slavic culture in general.
-It was there that Bulgarian-born Constantine the Philosopher, a reputable "Serbian teacher", translator, and historian established the famous orthographic school of Resava to correct errors in the ecclesiastical literature incurred by numerous translations and incorrect transcriptions, and to thoroughly change the previous orthography.
+During the short time that the life of the founder and monastery coincided (1407–27), so much was achieved in Resava that it remained an important and outstanding monument to the history of Serbia and to Slavic culture in general.
+It was there that Bulgarian-born Constantine the Philosopher, a reputable "Serbian teacher", translator, and historian, established the famous orthographic school of Resava to correct errors in the ecclesiastical literature incurred by numerous translations and incorrect transcriptions, and to thoroughly change the previous orthography.

-Constantine's essay on how Slavic books should be written recommended a very complicated orthography that subsequently many authors adopted and used for a long time.
-Regardless of subsequent criticism of this endeavor, the very fact that in Serbia in the 15th century, an essay was written on orthography and its rules is very important.
-Until the very end of the 17th century documents confirm the outstanding reputation of translations and transcripts originating from the Resava School.
+Constantine's essay on how Slavic books should be written recommended a complicated orthography that subsequently many authors adopted and used for a long time.
+Regardless of subsequent criticism of this endeavor, the very fact that in Serbia in the 15th century, an essay was written on orthography and its rules is important.
+Until the very end of the 17th century, documents confirm the outstanding reputation of translations and transcripts originating from the Resava School.